| Title: | Client Library for SpatioTemporal Asset Catalog |

 set_cookies.

-: ellipsis is used to pass expressions that will
+assets_select(): ellipsis is used to pass expressions that will

 be evaluated against each asset metadata.
 Expressions must be evaluated as

-a logical value where TRUE
+a logical value where TRUE selects the asset and FALSE discards it.

-Multiple expressions are combine with AND
+Multiple expressions are combined with the AND operator.
+Expressions can

 WARNING: Errors in the evaluation of expressions are